explosion/spaCy/docs/source/quickstart.rst

 -----

-The main entry-point is :meth:`en.English.__call__`, which accepts a unicode string as an argument, and returns a :py:class:`tokens.Tokens` object.
+The main entry-point is :meth:`en.English.__call__`, which accepts a unicode string as an argument, and returns a :py:class:`tokens.Doc` object.
 You can iterate over it to get :py:class:`tokens.Token` objects, which provide a convenient API: